Ali-alhadi111/mushy-blog/README.md

 4. **Interact** with other posts by liking and commenting
 5. **Manage** your posts from your profile page

-##  Customization

-The design is built with modern CSS features:
-- CSS Grid and Flexbox for layouts
-- CSS custom properties for theming
-- Smooth animations and transitions
-- Gradient backgrounds and glassmorphism effects

-You can easily customize colors, fonts, and animations by modifying the CSS variables in `static/css/style.css`.

 ## � Configuration